Meditation and Mindfulness Course year 2020

-The group currently meets on a Monday evening in the M26 area near Radcliffe.
+The group will meet in the M26 area near Radcliffe.
 New people are welcome to join the group, with or without experience.
-If the new meditator prefers, the teacher is happy to teach one to one for a few sessions before joining the group.
-We are male and female in the group, and anyone over the age of 18 is welcome.
+If the new meditator prefers, the teacher is happy to teach on a one to one basis for a few sessions before joining the group.
+There are male and female members in the group, and anyone over the age of 18 is welcome.

 The word ‘Samatha’ means calm.
 The form of meditation taught uses a technique of breathing mindfulness, which is said to be suitable for all types of people.
 If practiced regularly it leads to greater calm and clarity, more awareness and sense of wellbeing in daily life.